thunlp/OpenNRE/README.md

 ## Overview

 OpenNRE is an open-source and extensible toolkit that provides a unified framework to implement relation extraction models.
-This package is designed for the following groups:

-* **New to relation extraction**: We have hand-by-hand tutorials and detailed documents that can not only enable you to use relation extraction tools, but also help you better understand the research progress in this field.
-* **Developers**: Our easy-to-use interface and high-performance implementation can acclerate your deployment in the real-world applications.
-Besides, we provide several pretrained models which can be put into production without any training.
-* **Researchers**: With our modular design, various task settings and metric tools, you can easily carry out experiments on your own models with only minor modification.
-We have also provided several most-used benchmarks for different settings of relation extraction.
-* **Anyone who need to submit an NLP homework to impress their professors**: With state-of-the-art models, our package can definitely help you stand out among your classmates!
+We unify the input and output interfaces of different relation extraction models and provide scalable options for each model.
+The toolkit covers both supervised and distant supervised settings, and is compatible with both conventional neural networks and pre-trained language models.

-## What is Relation Extraction
+### What is Relation Extraction

 Relation extraction is a natural language processing (NLP) task aiming at extracting relations (e.g., *founder of*) between entities (e.g., **Bill Gates** and **Microsoft**).
 For example, from the sentence *Bill Gates founded Microsoft*, we can extract the relation triple (**Bill Gates**, *founder of*, **Microsoft**).